 8) Showcase the wow

 Emphasize the most important facts by using various colors and images, but use them with restrictions.
 There should be simplicity and consistency.
 Choose a particular style of images/photos and use them consistently.
-The same goes with fonts and font size.
-Make the infographic easy to ready and comprehend otherwise it will defeat its main purpose which is to un-complicate things.
+The same goes for fonts and font size.
+Make the infographic easy to read and comprehend; otherwise, it will defeat its main purpose which is to un-complicate things.

 9) Don’t tell – show!

 Communicate the images through the use of colors and images.
 Use the design in communicating with the audience.
 Simplify the layout and white frame the contents.
 White spaces are powerful.
 They serve as a breather.